jameswalsh583/jameswalsh583.github.io/index.md

 ## Self-Driving Car Decision Making: Spring 2025

 [Click here](documents/AI_Final_Report.pdf) to view the final report for my Artificial Intelligence Capstone Project, and [click here](https://colab.research.google.com/drive/1e7-j8IWPwWG44_PUqfATW6gOhvN5YveL?usp=sharing) to view the code.
 The project was completed in a group of 2.
 The goal of the project was to understand the trade-offs between simplicity and flexibility when choosing between a probabilistic model and a more complex non-linear model.
 The project uses a dataset from Kaggle, consisting of images of various objects and situations seen when driving.
 The program takes this data and performs exploratory data analysis.
-Then trained and evaluated using two models, Naive Bayes and a custom neural network.
+Then, they were trained and evaluated using two models, Naive Bayes and a custom neural network.

 ## Educational Video Game: Fall 2024